VRConservation/fbabook/_sources/chapters/resilience.md

 ### Definitions
 - Forest and Wildfire Fuel Treatment: Treatment includes prescribed burning, mechanical treatment, manual treatments, herbicide application, and prescribed herbivory to reduce hazardous vegetation, constructing fuel breaks, and ecological restoration {cite}`CalVTPStorymap`.
-- Poverty Rate: California Environmental Protection Agency's Office of Environmental Health Hazard Assessment defines this as the percent of the population living below two times the federal poverty level from a 5-year estimate for the years 2015-2019 {cite}`OEHHAPoverty` .
+- Poverty Rate: California Environmental Protection Agency's Office of Environmental Health Hazard Assessment defines this as the percent of the population living below two times the federal poverty level from a 5-year estimate for 2015-2019 {cite}`OEHHAPoverty`.
 - Poverty Population Threshold: High Poverty 20%; Extreme Poverty 40%.
 The USDA defines areas of “high poverty” as those with a poverty rate of 20%+ and “extreme poverty” as those with a poverty rate of 40%+ {cite}`PovertyMeasure`.

 ### Datasets